 Average rate on a 30-year mortgage in the US rises to highest level since July

-The average rate on a 30-year mortgage in the U.S. edged closer to 7% this week as it climbed to its highest level since July.
+The average rate on a 30-year mortgage in the U.S. edged closer to 7% this week, climbing to its highest level since July.

 The rate rose to 6.84% from 6.78% last week, mortgage buyer Freddie Mac said Thursday.
 That’s still down from a year ago, when the rate averaged 7.29%.